seud0nym/sigenergy2mqtt/sigenergy2mqtt/sensors/README.md

 or by specifying the `--hass-use-simplified-topics` command line option.

 The number after the `sigen_` prefix represents the host index from the configuration file, starting from 0.
 (Home Assistant configuration may change the `sigen` topic prefix.)
-Inverter, AC Charger and DC Charger indexes use the device address (slave ID) as specified in the configuration file.
+Inverter, AC Charger and DC Charger indexes use the device ID as specified in the configuration file.

 Default Scan Intervals are shown in seconds, but may be overridden via configuration.
 Intervals for derived sensors are dependent on the source sensors.